objornstad/ecomodelmarkdowns/README.md

 Stand alone markdowns with embedded shiny apps for various eco and epi models

-Current markdowns (August 27, 2022) are:
+Current markdowns (May 28, 2023) are:
 _____

+catalytic.rmd -- Simmple exploration of the catalytic mode

 ddetortrix.rmd - Nelson et al's (2013) model of temperature dependent destabilization of insect dynamics